 For a larger tank, I recommend going with a canister filter with all three mechanical, chemical, and biological filtration stages.
 Also, use a water baffle to block the water flow from being too strong for your bettas.
 Without it, they’ll get knocked around by the currents created by the filter.

-It is essential to the health of your Betta Imbellis that you perform regular water changes.
+It is essential for the health of your fish that you perform regular water changes.
 I recommend changing 25% of the water every two weeks.
 Still, you can do smaller water changes weekly if you prefer.

-Adding lots of plants to your Betta Imbellis fish tank is a great way to create a natural and comfortable environment for your fish.
+Adding lots of plants to your betta tank is a great way to create a natural and comfortable environment for your fish.

 You can use plants like Salvinia or duckweed that provide plenty of shade and create an environment that resembles their natural habitat.
 This will help to reduce stress and make your fish happier and healthier.

 Caves will also provide your fish with more hiding places.
 This is particularly important for females that need a place to go if the male becomes aggressive or moody.